NIH Logo

 NIH Logo History

 Although the NIH has been around since 1887, it didn’t have visual symbols for long.
 Until about the 1960s, the agency used the logos of PHS and various departments.
 It wasn’t until 1965 that a special committee recommended establishing better communication with its clients.
-As part of this initiative, an emblem was designed in the shape of a triangle with rounded corners, with the letters “NIH” at the center.
+As part of this initiative, an emblem was designed as a triangle with rounded corners, with the letters “NIH” at its center.
 This was created by the staff of the National Institutes of Health themselves.
 Eleven years later, the agency transformed the logo, giving it the form of a laboratory container.
 This version was used for several decades.
-In the early 2010s, it became clear that all NIH centers and institutes lacked organized branding.
+In the early 2010s, it became clear that all NIH centers and institutes lacked a cohesive brand.
 They needed a single, shared logo.
 Designers created a stylized arrow, symbolizing development and continuous forward motion.

 What is NIH?